powsybl/powsybl.github.io/docs/tools/loadflow-validation.md

 To learn more about the different checks, read the [loadflow-validation](../loadflow/validation.md) documentation page.

 ## Summary
-The following table summarizes the possible combinations of `compare-results`, `run-computation` and `groovy-script` parameters, and the corresponding case states validated and written in the output files.
+The following table summarizes the possible combinations of `compare-results`, `run-computation` parameters, and the corresponding case states validated and written in the output files.
 Some remarks:
 - State 1 is the state analyzed in the first validation
 - State 2 is the state analyzed in the second validation (columns with the suffix `_postComp` in the output files)
 - Case 1 is the value of `case-file` parameter